kaiban-ai/kaibanjs-docs/docs/use-cases/05-Hardware Optimization for PC Games.md

 3. **Balancing Performance and Cost:** Evaluating different combinations of hardware to find the optimal setup that balances high performance with a reasonable budget.
 4. **Final Decision and Purchase:** After extensive research, users decide on the components and proceed with the purchase.

-*Note: In this use case, the purchasing step is not currently automated by AgenticJS to maintain simplicity in the workflow.*
+*Note: In this use case, the purchasing step is not currently automated by KaibanJS to maintain simplicity in the workflow.*

 :::

 ### The Agentic Solution

-Now, imagine this scenario optimized with AgenticJS automation:
+Now, imagine this scenario optimized with KaibanJS automation:

 - **Game:** Cyberpunk 2077
 - **Query:** "What are the best hardware setups to run Cyberpunk 2077?"